Movatterモバイル変換

 Cassandra Nova and the imaginary Inner Circle, byJohn Cassaday.

 Nova appears to return to her original form inAstonishing X-Men, alongsideSebastian Shaw of theHellfire Club.
-However, it is revealed that she is an illusion created by Emma Frost, who is acting out post-hypnotic suggestions implanted by Nova.[11]
-Nova's influence causes Frost to create manifestations of Nova, Shaw, Frost's younger self, andNegasonic Teenage Warhead, a student of Frost who was killed in Genosha.[12]
-Frost and the imaginary Hellfire Club attack the X-Men, only to be defeated by Cyclops and the Xavier Institute students.[11][13]
+However, it is revealed that she is an illusion created by Emma Frost, who is acting out post-hypnotic suggestions implanted by Nova prior to her being trapped in Stuff's body.[11]
+Influenced by Nova and her own guilt over the Genoshan massacre, Frost creates illusionary manifestations of Nova, Shaw, Frost's younger self, andNegasonic Teenage Warhead, a student of Frost who was killed in Genosha.[12]
+Frost and the Hellfire Club attack the X-Men, only to be defeated by Cyclops and the Xavier Institute students.[11][13]

 Nova escapes from the X-Men's clutches by using her psychic powers to possess the bodies of others.[14]
-She also creates microscopicSentinel technology that transforms humans into Sentinel-like forms.[15]
+She also creates microscopicSentinel technology that transforms humans into Sentinel-like forms, causing them to mindlessly attack mutants.[15]
 With the help from theAvengers and theAtlanteans, the X-Men mass-produceMagneto's helmets to free Nova's brainwashed victims.[16]

 During theKrakoan Age, Nova moves to the mutant nation ofKrakoa, having been given a second chance per the island's laws.
 She resides in a hidden section of Krakoa, away from theQuiet Council's influence.[17]